geekquad/Pixel-Processing/BitwiseOperations/README.md

 #

 ## Bitwise XOR Operation:
-- Here pixel value is set to True is set to True if and only if one of the two pixels is greater than zero, but not both.
+- Here pixel value is set to True if and only if one of the two pixels is greater than zero, but not both.
 - We implement this in openCV using
 ```
     cv2.bitwise_xor()